Overview

 - 4

-Enter the yield of one bag in cubic meters.
+Enter the yield of one bag in cubic metres.

 - 5

-Review the concrete volume, volume with waste, and bag count.
+Review the base volume, adjusted volume, and bag count.

 Examples